giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 ## Step 2: Create a default network policy

 Network segmentation is an important measure for reducing risk in the cluster.
-It is strongly recommended to create a default network policy that denies all traffic by default in each namespace.
+It's strongly recommended to create a default network policy that denies all traffic by default in each namespace.
 This way, pods can only send or receive traffic that has been explicitly allowed.

 Let's create a default deny-all policy for the `default` namespace by creating a `NetworkPolicy` that selects all pods as follows: